citixen/servicenow-mcp/docs/catalog.md

 - `picture` (string, optional): Picture URL of the catalog item
 - `active` (boolean, optional): Whether the catalog item is active
 - `order` (integer, optional): Order of the catalog item in its category
+- `delivery_time` (string, optional): How long it is expected to take to deliver this item (if defined)
+- `mandatory_attachment` (boolean, optional): Whether the catalog item requires an attachment prior to submission

 ### CatalogCategoryModel